Blog

 Table of Contents

 A husband and Wife have just signed their Wills.
-They naturally have every expectation that the language in their Wills is controlling as to what happens to their property when they die; However, if the Will preparer has not become familiar with how the couple own (how the property is titled) their property, there could be problems the couple did not anticipate.
+They naturally have every expectation that the language in their Wills is controlling as to what happens to their property when they die.
+However, if the Will preparer has not become familiar with how the couple owns their property (how the property is titled), there could be problems the couple did not anticipate.

 Retirement Forms and Property Titles